calebmsword/javascript-notes/deep-clone.md

 const map = new Map();
 Object.setPrototypeOf(map, Object.prototype);
 const clonedMap = structuredClone(map);
-console.log(Object.getPrototypeOf(map) === Map.prototype);  // true
+console.log(Object.getPrototypeOf(clonedMap) === Map.prototype);  // true
 ```

 The cloned object can have a different prototype than that of the original prototype, even if original object has a native prototype.
 I cannot tell whether this is a bug or a feature.

 ## deep clone and WeakMaps and WeakSets

 `WeakMap`s and `WeakSet`s should not be cloned. `WeakMap`s and `WeakSet`s contain weak references to the objects given to them, meaning that the object can still get garbage collected in the future.
 Suppose we tried to clone the data in a `WeakMap` and one of its objects is about to get garbage-collected.
-Should the clone have a reference to this objecct?
+Should the clone have a reference to this object?
 Should it ignore it?
 Whatever the answer should be, we cannot know if something will be garbage-collected anyway since the JavaScript specification does not expose this information.

 `structuredClone` throws if you try to clone `WeakMap`s or `WeakSet`s.
 This is one of the few restrictions of `structuredClone` this is correct for the general use case.
 It is not possible to clone `WeakMap`s or `WeakSet`s anyway because they do not provide methods for iterating over all of their data.